Pushing the limits of eccentricity in planet-disc interactions: Summary of linear theory

 \subsection{Solution parameters}

 Equipped with the linear theory and solution methodology summarized above, we are now in a position to outline the target parameter space.
 Whilst \FRII comprehensively explores a grid of $(q,p,h,e)$ values, here we will be more selective since our emphasis will be placed on detailed comparisons with a discerning number of fully nonlinear, numerical experiments (as described in section \ref{sec:numerical_setup}) which push to higher eccentricities than previously studied.
 To this end, we will adopt three fiducial disc profiles with $(p,q) \in \{(1.5,1.0),(1.5,0.0),(0.5,0.0)\}$.
 In each case, we will compute the wake response for a wide range of $e$ ranging between 0.0 and 0.7.
 For all calculations, we adopt a reference scale height $h_{\rm p} = 0.06$ and a smoothing length $\epsilon = 0.3 h_{\rm p} a_{\rm p}$.
 Each calculation will adopt a default modal range of $m \in (1,170)$ and $|l-m| \in (0,40)$, which proves to be sufficient for attaining good convergence with the numerical experiments.
 We address the nature of this convergence with varying $|l-m|$ in appendix \ref{app:convergence}.
-Note that we are also careful to exclude $(m,l)$ contributions for which the associated pattern speeds yield Lindblad resonances that lie external to the solution domain.
-In such cases, the attempt to apply radiative wave boundary conditions, when physically there should be no outgoing waves, yields spurious results.
+We are also careful to exclude contributions from certain combinations of $(m,l)$ in our final modal summation.
+In particular, we ignore modes for which the corresponding pattern speeds resonate with Lindblad locations lying exterior to our solution domain.
+Otherwise our linear solver tries to impose outgoing radiative boundary conditions when in fact there is no wave excited within the domain, potentially leading to spurious results.